BitPoet/WireApi-PoC/README.md

 ## Status

-alpha - just a prototype to play around run ideas against!
+alpha - just a prototype to play around and run ideas against!

 Don't even think of using this in production!
 The WireApi name may become a reserved class in PW core at any time, and it will likely be something completely different from this!